-Coreper is requested to invite the Council to agree to the text of Article 14 DPFD together with recitals 12a and b, based on the above elements, set out in the Annex to this note.
+Coreper is requested to invite the Council to agree to the text of Article 14 DPFD, based on the above elements, set out in the Annex to this note.

-8. Article 27 clarifies that the rules flowing from agreements with third countries are left untouched by the Framework Decision and thereby merely states the obvious, namely that a Framework Decision cannot change existing agreements concluded with third countries.
-Recital 25, as set out in the annex to this note, clarifies that the Council of Europe conventions on judicial co-operation in criminal matters are not touched by the Framework Decision.
-The (...) concerns of some delegations that no law enforcement data which are transmitted to another Member State be transmitted towards a third State without the consent of the originating Member State are addressed by adding a second sentence to the text of Article 27.
+7. Article 27 clarifies that the rules flowing from agreements with third countries are left untouched by the Framework Decision and thereby merely states the obvious, namely that a Framework Decision cannot change existing agreements concluded with third countries.
+The Presidency is aware of the concerns of some delegations that no law enforcement data which are transmitted to another Member State be transmitted towards a third State without the consent of the originating Member State.
+The Presidency therefore proposes that these concerns be addressed by adding a second sentence to the text of Article 27, which would read as follows: